 Advanced techniques and treatments — including platelet-rich plasma (PRP) injections — are available from the podiatry team at Healthy Step Podiatry.
-Located in the Financial District of New York City, the team includes Vito La Puma, DPM, Roxann V. Clarke, DPM, and John A. DeBello, DPM, who offer cutting-edge PRP treatments to alleviate chronic pain and injuries.
+Located in the Financial District of New York City, the team includes Vito La Puma, DPM, who offers cutting-edge PRP treatments to alleviate chronic pain and injuries.
 Determine if PRP is right for your condition by scheduling a consultation online or by phone today.

 Platelet-rich plasma (PRP) is a natural solution of your own blood platelets that can be injected into injured tissues in your body to speed up healing.
 Blood platelets contain oxygen, nutrients, and clotting factors that help repair tears and damage to muscles, ligaments, tendons, and joints.

 Adding platelets to an injured area introduces more of these healing factors into the area and allows your body to heal more quickly through natural methods.

 In podiatry, PRP works in three ways.
 First, PRP stimulates revascularization — meaning that it brings additional blood flow to an injured area — that can trigger your natural healing response.
 Second, PRP increases the necessary growth factors in an injured area to stimulate tissue healing on a cellular level.

 Third, PRP can reduce inflammation associated with chronic conditions in order to stimulate healing.
 With chronic issues, your body is constantly experiencing inflammation, which further breaks down tissues in the injured areas.
 With PRP, the tissue environment changes to reduce inflammation and chronic pain, allowing for your body to heal fully.